Joanna Kulig: Personal life

-Kulig starred in the autumn-winter 2018 avertising campaign for Reserved, alongside Jeanne Damas.
-She was named Woman of the Year by Glamour Poland in 2018, and ranked fourth on Polish magazine Wprosts 2019 list of the 50 most influential Polish women.
+Kulig starred in the autumn-winter 2018 advertising campaign for fashion retailer Reserved, alongside Jeanne Damas.
+In 2018, Polish magazine Wprost included her among the 50 most influential Poles for her contributions to the cinema of Poland, and Glamour Poland named her Woman of the Year.
+She also ranked fourth on the former's 2019 list of the 50 most influential Polish women.
+In 2023, she became a member of the Academy of Motion Picture Arts and Sciences.